What does abdominal enlargement mean?

 - Effusions can develop for many different reasons such as liver disease, heart disease, abdominal tumors, and inflammation of the abdominal lining.
 Effusions should always be investigated to find the underlying cause.

-- Heart disease: Heart failure can result in enlargement of the liver and cause free fluid to build up in the abdomen, resulting in abdominal enlargement.
+4. Heart disease.
+Heart failure can result in enlargement of the liver and cause free fluid to build up in the abdomen, resulting in abdominal enlargement.

-- Feline Infectious Peritonitis: Also known as FIP, this is a fatal viral disease.
+5. Feline infectious peritonitis.
+Also known as FIP, this is a fatal viral disease.
 The most common form of the disease results in the build-up of free fluid in the abdomen and/or the chest.
 When the fluid accumulates in the abdomen, the cat will show abdominal distension.

 Rare in cats but worth noting:

-- Cushing’s Disease: This is a disorder of the adrenal glands, also known as “hyperadrenocorticism”.
+2. Cushing’s disease.
+This is a disorder of the adrenal glands, also known as hyperadrenocorticism.
 Affected animals typically have abdominal enlargement due to enlargement of the liver, accumulation of fat in the abdomen, and a weakened body wall.

-How do we determine the cause of abdominal enlargement in my cat?
+How do you determine the cause of abdominal enlargement in my cat?

 "The search for answers starts with a